jkharv/HigherOrderFoodwebs.jl/README.md

 ### Symbolics.jl

-Dynamical models done in `EcologicalHypergraphs.jl` are specified using `Symbolics.jl` you can do anything that `Symbolics.jl` allows you to do to the resultant model.
+Dynamical models done in `EcologicalHypergraphs.jl` are specified using `Symbolics.jl`.
+You can do anything that `Symbolics.jl` allows you to do to the resultant model.

 ### ModelingToolkit.jl